bitcoinerlab/descriptors/HARDWARE_WALLETS.md

 `webhid-or-bridge` is the `bitbox-api` fallback flow: it tries WebHID when available and otherwise attempts BitBoxBridge.
 Since `bitbox-api` exposes more than one connection mechanism, `driver.mode` is required.
-A driver exposing one supported mechanism does not need a mode.
+The mode is always required so the selected transport is clear in application code.

+`bitbox-api` is an ESM/WASM package.
+Node and bundler builds must preserve a real dynamic import instead of changing it to `require('bitbox-api')`.

 For React Native BitBox apps, pass `@bitcoinerlab/bitbox-react-native` as the driver.
 That package supports BLE and Android USB.